 BGI was incorporated on October 31, 2007.
 The principal activities of BGI are to explore, exploit, discover, develop, extract, dig and drill for, produce, utilize, refine, treat, process, transport, store, market, sell, use, supply, experiment with, distribute, manufacture, or otherwise deal in, any substance, minerals or otherwise, which by itself or in contribution with other substances generate or emanate heat or power and to enter into and perform service contracts including geothermal services.
-BGI's project, the Biliran Geothermal twenty-five (25) year concession, was estimated to supply 50 MW of power to the grid but according to research conducted by BGI, it can further produce up to 60 MW.
 BGI was acquired by BHI in December 2015.
 In 2014, BGI received the Confirmation of Commerciality for the Biliran Geothermal Project from the Philippine Government through the DOE.